 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Oklahoma District Courts are the general jurisdiction courts and called the “backbone of the judiciary.”
+District Courts are the general jurisdiction courts and called the “backbone of the judiciary.”
 They are where most patrons of the courts will come in contact with the legal system.
 These courts hear both civil and criminal matters.
-There are nine presiding judges assigned to District Courts and voted in by their peers.
+There are nine presiding judges assigned to these courts and voted in by their peers.
 These nine judges meet monthly to discuss management of the courts and the administration of justice.
-Appeals from District Court go either to the Court of Criminal Appeals or the Supreme Court.
-There are 26 judicial districts with District Courts in each one.
+Appeals from Districts go either to the Court of Criminal Appeals or the Supreme Court.
+There are 26 judicial districts with one of these courts in each one.
 These are similar to county courts in other states.